- Change Log

 The Table field is a normal length field just like the Object field.
 The Table field is intended for tabular data, similar to a CSV file, or lists of objects of the same type.

-A Table field should contain a sequence of Key or Key-Compact fields which are the "column" names of the data in the table.
+After the row count Int64-Positive field a Table field should contain a sequence of Key or Key-Compact fields which are the "column" names of the data in the table.
 After the sequence of Key / Key-Compact fields should come a sequence of other ION fields.
 The ION fields following the Key / Key-Compact fields are matched to the Key / Key-Compact fields by their index.
 The first field belongs to the column of the first Key / Key-Compact field, the second field belongs to the column of the second Key / Key-Compact field etc.

 There is no marker between the "rows" of a table.
 When the same number of fields as there are Key / Key-Compact fields in the table have been read or written, that is interpreted as an implicit "row" boundary.
 For instance, if there are 10 Key / Key-Compact fields, then every 10 fields following the Key / Key-Compact fields belong to the same "row".

 Tables are a compact way to send tabular data like CSV files, or lists of objects where all the objects are of the same type, and thus have the same Key / Key-Compact fields representing their properties.
 The resulting size of an ION table compared to the corresponding array of objects formatted as JSON, is often down to 1/3 or even 1/4, and can go even lower, depending on the type of data you are sending across, and the length of the property names in the objects.

 Tables can contain both primitive and complex ION fields as values in the rows.
 Thus, you could even use a Table with nested Object and Table fields to represent a complex object graph more compactly.